February 21, 2023, Public Hearing

-I have paid the connection presale in full before May 31, 2022, what is next?
+I have paid the connection presale in full, what is next?

-If the 290 REU’s are not full after May 31, 2022 you will still have the opportunity to connect to the system.
+If the 290 REU’s are not full after the presale you will still have the opportunity to connect to the system.
 Please note that the cost for connecting will most likely increase.

-What if I am told after May 31, 2022 that all the 290 REU’s are full but I still want to hook up?
+What if I am told after the presale that all the 290 REU’s are full but I still want to hook up?

 We are constantly working towards expanding our sewer and water infrastructure.
 After the 290 REU’s are full, the next phase of the project would be to decommission the Lockport treatment plant so we can expand capacity and offer more hookups by constructing a new regional pumping facility.